Anand Gopalakrishnan

 news

-May 25, 2023 Pre-print of recent work on synchrony-based models for visual binding out on ArXiv.
+Sep 26, 2023 Recent work on synchrony-based models for visual binding accepted to NeurIPS 2023. pre-print.

 Oct 30, 2022 Recent work on unsupervised learning of temporal abstractions has been accepted at Neural Computation journal.
 Check it out here.